 - Summoning Tome - (100 MP) Juste summons an Asura, who throws a flurry of punches around the entire screen.

-- Sub-Weapon - (1 jewel) Juste quickly throws a dagger horizontally across the screen.
-If he is wearing the Logoth Ring, he throws three daggers instead (at the cost of 2 jewels)
+- Sub-Weapon - (1 Heart) Juste quickly throws a dagger horizontally across the screen.
+If he is wearing the Logoth Ring, he throws three daggers instead (at the cost of 2 Hearts)

 - Fire Book - (60 MP) Eight knives appear around Juste (doing damage to those that run into it), form a fireball, and bounce around the screen (doing more damage).